 A. Free Application For Federal Student Aid (FAFSA)

 Students must file the FAFSA form to be considered for federal, state and some institutional financial aid.
 It will be available beginning October 1st for the next year.
 The FAFSA form will determine what a student's family's minimum expected family contribution (EFC) will be.
 The EFC will be used to award need based financial aid such as grants, loans and student employment.
 The FAFSA form can be accessed at www.fafsa.ed.gov.
-Students will need a PIN number to sign for their FAFSA.
-One can be obtained at www.pin.ed.gov.
+Students will need an FSA ID and password to sign for their FAFSA.
+One can be obtained at www.fsaid.ed.gov.

 Once the FAFSA is complete the student will receive a Student Aid Report (SAR) and a report will be sent to George Fox as well if one is requested to be sent.
 The school code for George Fox is 003194.